9th Apr 2026

 Preparing for Your Alar Base Reduction Surgery

 Ideal candidates will be in good health and have realistic expectations.
-During your initial and second consultation our plastic surgeons will discuss your medical history.
+Initial consultations are essential for understanding patient goals and planning the procedure to ensure the best results.
+During your initial and second consultation our GMC specialist registered plastic surgeons will discuss your medical history.
 Being ready for surgery is key: discussion about blood-thinners, alcohol, and smoking is covered to minimise risks and ensure the best possible recovery and outcome.

 The Surgical Procedure

-Generally local anesthesia with sedation is the chosen method.
+Generally, local anaesthesia with sedation is the chosen method, making the procedure minimally invasive and suitable for day-case procedures.
 This ensures a pain-free experience during the alar base reduction surgery, or nostril reduction procedure.
-If the surgeon feels it will be of benefits to the patient they might suggest a general anaesthetic, although that would usually mean that other rhinoplasty surgery such as dorsal hump removal was taking place.
+If the surgeon feels it will be of benefit to the patient, they might suggest a general anaesthetic, although that would usually mean that other rhinoplasty surgery such as dorsal hump removal was taking place.
 The procedure lasts about an hour.
 Incisions are discreetly placed, tissue is removed or moved, and the nostrils are meticulously reshaped.
+When nostril reduction surgery is performed, patients can expect improved nostril symmetry and contour, with typical outcomes including a more balanced nasal appearance.
+Surgical intervention may involve careful modification of nasal cartilage to achieve the desired nostril shape.

 Dissolvable sutures are then applied, concealed within the natural contours of your nose.